simshadows/monster-hunter-build-search/README.md

 - *Monster Hunter World* (and its expansion *Monster Hunter World: Iceborne*), and
 - *Monster Hunter Rise*.

-(A Monster Hunter Rise codebase will be started in the next commit.)
+**NOTE:** The Rise codebase is mostly the World codebase and is still being adapted for Rise.

 ## Planned Changes